Contact homology and virtual fundamental cycles: Moduli spaces of pseudo-holomorphic curves

-plays an important role (here $\oo_{\s(T)}$ denotes the global sections of the orientation sheaf of $\s$ considered as a real manifold).
-Its parity is clearly $-\codim T$.
-For any morphism $T'\to T$ of codimension one, there is a canonical odd ``boundary'' map:
+where $\oo_{\s(T)}$ denotes the global sections of the orientation sheaf of $\s$ considered as a real manifold.
+We shall see that the virtual orientation sheaf of $\Mbar(T)$ is canonically isomorphic to $\oo_T$.
+Note that the parity of $\oo_T$ equals $\vdim(T)$.